Key Takeaways

 G2 Rating: Approximately 4.4 out of 5

 Mimecast delivers a full email security platform with support for security, archiving, and continuity in a single suite.
-It is a popular choice for organizations that need strong compliance and retention capabilities alongside traditional security controls.

 Microsoft Defender for Office 365